dev-academy-programme/student-prep/prep-curriculum/core-your-mental-habits.md

 See: [Science Writer, Joshua Foer, TED talk - Feats of Memory](https://www.ted.com/talks/joshua_foer_feats_of_memory_anyone_can_do?referrer=playlist-the_complexity_of_memory#t-96310)

-### Read Outloud
+### Read Out Loud
-Research suggests that reading materials out loud significantly improves​ your memory of the material.
+Research suggests that reading materials out loud significantly improves your memory of the material.
 Educators and psychologists have also discovered that having students actually teach new concepts to others enhances understanding and recall.
 You can use this approach in your own studies by teaching new concepts and information to a friend or study partner.

 [Science Daily, University of Waterloo - Reading information aloud to yourself improves memory of materials](https://www.sciencedaily.com/releases/2017/12/171201090940.htm)